bgkillas/tarkov/README.md

 ``tarkov pro`` to specify custom proton directory (ex: /home/deck/.local/share/Steam/steamapps/common/Proton 6.3)

 ``tarkov pre`` to specify programs to run with tarkov (like mangohud or smth)

+## launcher not recognising eft install

+this happens when the prefix dies from say changing proton version just hit locate eft install and enter . as the path

 ## not so useful things

 ``$HOME/.config/tarkov/eft`` eft install directory